mt-class/penn/hw2.md

   toolkits or generic solvers for traveling salesman problems or integer linear programming, that is fine.
-  But machine translation software including (but not limited to) Moses, cdec, Joshua, or phrasal is off-limits.
+  But machine translation software including (but not limited to) Moses, cdec, or Joshua is off-limits.
 You may of course inspect these systems if you want to understand how they work.
 But be warned: they are generally quite complicated because they provide a great deal of other functionality that is not the focus of this assignment.